stcorp/harp/doc/algorithms/regridding.rst

     The final vector is converted back into an angle using :math:`\textrm{atan2}(\textbf{y}_{t})`.
     The norm :math:`\|\textbf{y}_{t}\|` is stored as the final weight variable.

+  - for the `datetime_start` variable (if it only depends on the time dimension) the binned value is the minimum of all values in a bin, and for `datetime_stop` it is the maximum of all values.

 .. _spatial_binning:

 Spatial binning